suzukey/discord_transfer/README.md

 To start the bot in the current guild, Send `&trans` command in Discord

 ```
+# Select channels and start the transfer
 &trans

+# Join by specifying the channel names argument
+&trans [FromChannelName] [ToChannelName]

-# Select a channel and start the transfer
+# Leave channels and end the transfer
+&leave
 ```

 <p align="center">&mdash; 📣 &mdash;</p>